Anti-Bribery for Sales · Module 1 of 2

 Joe is not wrong.
 The procedure is only useful if BD actually uses it.
 The next decision is what you put in place so BD trusts the procedure enough to keep using it.

 Friday, 10:00 AM.
-Renewal is signed.
-The pattern is on the record.
-Joe's warning is in your head.
-You've been asked to draft a recommendation that BD and Compliance both put their names on, so it lands as a joint paper not a Compliance edict.
-What does the recommendation say?
+Renewal signed.
+Pattern on the record.
+Joe's warning in your head.
+You've been asked to draft a recommendation BD and Compliance both put their names on, so it lands as a joint paper not a Compliance edict.

 A 90-second pre-clear flow, scenario training for BD, and quarterly board reporting.

-A short web form for any spend over £250, routed to Naomi, 24-hour SLA.
-Annual scenario training run by BD and Compliance jointly so it sounds like work, not a lecture.
-Quarterly aggregate reporting to the board so the system is visible.
+Web form for any spend over £250, routed to Naomi, 24-hour SLA.
+Annual scenario training run by BD and Compliance jointly.
+Quarterly aggregate reporting to the board.
 Treats compliance as a sales enabler, not a brake.

 Update the register threshold and send a company-wide reminder.

-Drop the pre-approval threshold from £500 to £250 during active tenders, send the policy reminder to all staff, raise it at the next all-hands.
-Proportionate, not heavy-handed.
-No new system, but the rules are clearer.
+Drop pre-approval from £500 to £250 during active tenders, send a policy reminder, raise it at the next all-hands.
+Proportionate, no new system, rules clearer.

 File the incident note.
 The policy already covers it.

-The procedure exists.
-The register entries are made.
+Procedure exists.
+Register entries are made.
 Naomi knows.
-The renewal is signed and clean.
-Drafting a note on the file for next year's audit is enough.
-Anything more risks signalling that BD's normal client work is under suspicion.
+Renewal's clean.
+A note on the file for next year's audit is enough.
+More risks signalling BD's normal client work is under suspicion.

 Walk me through it.

 Three pieces.
 Pre-clear: 90-second form, anything over £250 during a tender, 24-hour SLA from Naomi.
-Training: scenarios run by Joe and Naomi together once a year, half a day, no slides.
-Reporting: aggregate hospitality data to the board every quarter, so the system is visible to non-execs without dragging them into individual decisions.
+Training: scenarios run by Joe and Naomi together annually, half a day, no slides.
+Reporting: aggregate hospitality data to the board quarterly.

 BD is going to push back on the form.

-If I'd had it open on my phone Friday night, this whole conversation never happens.
+If I'd had it open on my phone Friday night, this conversation never happens.
 The form is the lifeline, not the brake.
-Section 7 gives us the defence if we run procedures like this.
-Every BD I've ever worked with would rather get a yes in 24 hours than write a register note in a panic on Monday morning.
+Section 7 gives us the defence if we run it like this.

-Principle 1 (Proportionate Procedures): a 90-second form is calibrated to Meridian's actual risk and to BD's actual workflow.
-Principle 5 (Communication and Training): scenario training run jointly by BD and Compliance teaches the why, not just the what.
-Principle 6 (Monitoring and Review): quarterly aggregate reporting makes the system visible and self-correcting.
-The thing that makes a procedure adequate is that BD trusts it enough to use it on a Friday night.
+Principle 1 (Proportionate Procedures): a 90-second form calibrated to BD's workflow.
+Principle 5 (Communication and Training): joint scenario training teaches the why, not just the what.
+Principle 6 (Monitoring and Review): quarterly reporting makes the system visible and self-correcting.
+A procedure is adequate when BD trusts it enough to use it on a Friday night.

 Threshold drops to £250 during active tenders.
 Reminder goes out Monday.
 Naomi and I cover it at the next all-hands.